-5.1.
-Aboriginal archaeological management
+5.1 Aboriginal archaeological management

-5.1.1.
-Aboriginal Cultural Heritage Assessment Report
+5.1.1 Aboriginal Cultural Heritage Assessment Report

-An ACHAR was prepared by Artefact Heritage (2017d) as part of the Preferred Infrastructure Report (PIR) which forms part of the Approved Project as modified.
-Comprehensive Aboriginal consultation was undertaken as part of the preparation of the ACHAR, including an Aboriginal Focus Group (AFG) meeting.
+An ACHAR was prepared by Artefact Heritage (2018) as part of the Preferred Infrastructure Report (PIR) which forms part of the Approved Project as modified.
+Comprehensive Aboriginalconsultation was undertaken as part of the preparation of the ACHAR, including an AboriginalFocus Group (AFG) meeting.
 All RAPs who responded through consultation were in support of the proposed archaeological management methodology included in the ACHAR.

-The ACHAR identified two areas of PAD that are outside the Project area, near Belmore and Punchbowl Stations.
-The PAD at Belmore is outside the Project's works area and will not be impacted.
-Due to the proximity of the Project works, particularly the installation of fencing and the construction of the services building, the PAD will be protected by a physical exclusion zone.
-The ACHAR required that the rest of the Sydenham to Bankstown corridor will be managed under the Sydney Metro Unexpected Heritage Finds Procedure.
-The ACHAR will be implemented in accordance with REMM AH2 if unexpected Aboriginal objects were located within the project area.
+The ACHAR identified one area of PAD inside the Project area at Punchbowl Station.
+This is S2B PAD02.
+In accordance with REMM AH3, archaeological test excavation at S2B PAD02 prior to Project impacts was carried out in accordance with the ACHAR.
+The ACHAR recommended that the rest of the Project area will be managed under the Sydney Metro Unexpected Heritage Finds Procedure.
+The ACHAR will be implemented in accordance with REMM AH2 if unexpected Aboriginal objects were located within the Project area.